anrichp/logs-analysis/README.md

 ### Install Virtual Box

-Install virtual box (https://www.virtualbox.org/wiki/Downloads)[here].
+Install virtual box [here](https://www.virtualbox.org/wiki/Downloads).
 Ensure you download the correct version for your operating system.

 ### Install Vagrant

 Vagrant will configure the previously installed Virtual Box and set up a shared directory between your host computer and the virtual machine.

-Install vagrant (https://www.vagrantup.com/downloads.html)[here].
+Install vagrant [here](https://www.vagrantup.com/downloads.html).
 Ensure you download the correct version for your operating system.

 ### Download the Virtual Machine Configuration

-Download the configuration files (https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)[here].
+Download the configuration files [here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip).

-This file will now be stored in your downloads folder.
+This file might be stored in your downloads folder.
 Move this file to a directory that you would like to work from.
 UnZip the file and `cd` into the vagrant directory.

-- start the machine using the `vagrant up` command.
-This will trigger the installation of the Virtual Machine and all dependencies required for this project.
+- Start the machine using the `vagrant up` command.
+The command will trigger the installation of the Virtual Machine and all dependencies required for this project.

-- Once the installation has completed you can access the virtual machine by typing the command `vagrant ssh`
+- Once the installation has completed, you can access the virtual machine by typing the command `vagrant ssh`

 ## Dependencies

-- postgresql
+- PostgreSQL
 - python3, python3-pip
     - `pip3 install --upgrade pip`
     - `pip3 install flask packaging oauth2client redis passlib flask-httpauth`
     - `pip3 install sqlalchemy flask-sqlalchemy psycopg2-binary bleach requests`
 - Git

 ### Required SQL Files

-Download the required SQL file (https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)[here]
+Download the required SQL file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
 - UnZip the file in your `vagrant` directory.
 - On your server navigate `cd` into the `/vagrant` directory
 - Type `psql` to connect to the SQL server